whymariyam/langgraph-budget-analyzer/README.md

 ```

-Write your budget and click Enter to track how much balance you've remaining after your paid invoices.
+Write your budget and click Enter to see your most expensive purchases and track how much balance you've remaining after your paid invoices.